Friday, October 18, 2019 4:30 pm to 6:30 pm

 Storage for all supplies (we’ll transport materials to and from your location, so you don’t need to store anything onsite)

-Download a .pdf of our current brochure, and print it out on any copier.
+Download a .pdf of our current flyer and print it out on any copier.
 Very handy to have — share it with others!
+Double-sided 8 1/2 x 11 in document.

 - Claymobile Newsletters